nikolashn/basque/README.md

 `<type> <identifier>` [` = <expression>`] `;`

 Types currently are only `i64` and `u64`.
 An identifier begins with a letter and then may contain a series of letters, numbers and underscores.
-Currently only stores the initalized value (0 for uninitialized variables) in a symbol table, I haven't added a way of using identifiers in expressions yet.
+Currently only puts these in a data segment and stores their position relative to the start of the segment.
 ```
 u64 col = 0xfcf4d0u;
 i64 _1234567;